Darren Aronofsky

 Darren Aronofsky Career

-Aronofsky's debut feature, titled Pi—sometimes stylized as π—was shot in November 1997.
-The film was financed in part from $100 donations from 600 of his friends and family.
-In return, he promised to pay each back $150 if the film made money, and they would at least get screen credit if the film lost money.
-Producing the film with an initial budget of $60,000, Aronofsky premiered Pi at the 1998 Sundance Film Festival, where he won the Best Director award.
+Aronofsky's debut film, titled Pi, was shot in November 1997—sometimes stylized as ).
+The film was funded in part by $100 donations from 600 of his friends and relatives.
+In exchange, he promised to pay each back $150 if the film were successful, and that if the film didn't have screen credit, they would at least get screen credit.
+Aronofsky premiered Pi at the 1998 Sundance Film Festival, where he received the Best Director award.
 The film itself was nominated for a special Jury Award.
-Artisan Entertainment bought distribution rights for $1 million.
-The film was released to the public later that year to critical acclaim and it grossed a total of $3,221,152 at the box-office.
-Pi was the first film to be made available for download on the Internet.
+Artisan Entertainment bought the rights to distribute for $1 million.
+The film was released in the community later this year to critical acclaim, and it earned the box-office a whopping $3,221,152.
+Pi was the first film to be available on the internet.

-Aronofsky followed his debut with Requiem for a Dream, a film based on Hubert Selby Jr.'s novel of the same name.
-He was paid $50,000, and worked for three years with nearly the same production team as his previous film.
-Following the financial breakout of Pi, he was capable of hiring established actors, including Ellen Burstyn and Jared Leto, and received a budget of $3,500,000 to produce the film.
-Production of the film occurred over the period of one year, with the film being released in October 2000.
-The film went on to gross $7,390,108 worldwide.
-Aronofsky received acclaim for his stylish direction, and was nominated for another Independent Spirit Award, this time for Best Director.
-The film itself was nominated for five awards in total, winning two, for Best Actress and Cinematography.
-Clint Mansell's soundtrack for the film was also well-regarded, and since their first collaboration in 1996, Mansell has composed the music to every Aronofsky film, (except for Mother!, 2017).
-Ellen Burstyn was nominated for numerous awards, including for an Academy Award for Best Actress, and won the Independent Spirit Award.
-Aronofsky was awarded the PRISM Award from the Robert Wood Johnson Foundation with the National Institute on Drug Abuse for the film's depiction of drug abuse.
+Aronofsky made his debut with Requiem for a Dream, a film based on Hubert Selby Jr.'s novel of the same name.
+He was paid $50,000 and spent three years with virtually the same production team as his previous film.
+Following Pi's financial success, he was able to recruit well-known actors, including Ellen Burstyn and Jared Leto, and received a $3,500,000 budget to produce the film.
+The film was shot over a year, with the film being released in October 2000.
+Around the world, the film earned $7,390,108.
+Aronofsky was praised for his chic style and was nominated for another Independent Spirit Award, this time for Best Director.
+The film itself was nominated for five awards in total, two of which were for Best Actress and Cinematography.
+Clint Mansell's soundtrack for the film was also well-received, and Mansell's first collaboration in 1996, and she's been writing the songs to every Aronofsky film (except for Mother!, 2017).
+Ellen Burstyn was nominated for several prestigious awards, including an Academy Award for Best Actress and the Independent Spirit Award, and she also received the Independent Spirit Award.
+The National Institute on Drug Abuse (PRISM) awarded Aronofsky for his film's depiction of heroin use.

-By now officially titled The Fountain, the film had a budget of $70 million, co-financed by Warner Bros. and New Regency, which had filled the gap after Village Roadshow withdrew.
-Pitt left the project seven weeks before the first day of shooting, halting production.
-In February 2004, Warner Bros. resurrected it on a $35 million budget with Hugh Jackman in the lead role.
-In August, actress Rachel Weisz filled the vacancy left by Blanchett.
-The Fountain was released on November 22, 2006, a day before the American Thanksgiving holiday; ultimately it grossed $15,978,422 in theaters worldwide.
-Audiences and critics were divided in their responses to it.
+The Fountain, now officially named The Fountain, had a budget of $70 million, co-financed by Warner Bros. and New Regency, which had filled the void after the Village Roadshow had drew.
+Pitt halted production seven weeks before the first day of shooting, halting production.
+Warner Bros. revived it in February 2004 on a $35 million budget, with Hugh Jackman in the lead role.
+Rachel Weisz, an actress, filled the void left by Blanchett in August.
+The Fountain was unveiled on November 22, 2006, a day before the American Thanksgiving holiday; in the end, it grosses $15,978,422 in theaters around the world.
+Audiences and commentators were split on the subject.

-In 2007, Aronofsky hired writer Scott Silver to develop The Fighter with him.
-Aronofsky approached Bale to star in the film, but Aronofsky dropped out because of its similarities to The Wrestler and to work on MGM's RoboCop remake.
-In July 2010, Aronofsky had left the project due to uncertainty over the financially distressed studio's future.
-When asked about the film, he said, "I think I'm still attached.
-I don't know.
-I haven't heard from anyone in a while".
-Later during 2007, Aronofsky said he was planning to film a movie about Noah's Ark.
+Aronofsky recruited writer Scott Silver to write The Fighter with him in 2007.
+Aronofsky wanted Bale to appear in the film, but Aronofsky dropped out due to its similarity to The Wrestler and to work on MGM's RoboCop remake.
+Aronofsky canceled the venture in July 2010 due to widespread skepticism about the financially troubled studio's future.
+"I believe I'm still attached," he said about the film when he was asked.
+I'm not sure what it is.
+I haven't heard from anyone in a while."
+Aronofsky said he was planning to film a film about Noah's Ark later this year.

-Aronofsky had the idea for The Wrestler for over a decade.
-He hired Robert Siegel (filmmaker) to turn his idea into a script.
-The actor Nicolas Cage entered negotiations in October 2007 to star as Randy, the film's protagonist.
-The following month Cage left the project, and Mickey Rourke replaced him in the lead role.
-Aronofsky said that Cage pulled out of the movie because Aronofsky wanted Rourke to star; Aronofsky said, stating that Cage was "a complete gentleman, and he understood that my heart was with Mickey and he stepped aside.
-I have so much respect for Nic Cage as an actor and I think it really could have worked with Nic but, you know, Nic was incredibly supportive of Mickey and he is old friends with Mickey and really wanted to help with this opportunity, so he pulled himself out of the race."
-Cage responded, "I wasn't quote 'dropped' from the movie.
-I resigned from the movie because I didn't think I had enough time to achieve the look of the wrestler who was on steroids, which I would never do".
-The roughly 40-day shoot began in January 2008.
+Aronofsky had been planning The Wrestler for over a decade.
+Robert Siegel (filmmaker) was brought on by him to turn his idea into a film.
+In October 2007, Nicolas Cage, the film's protagonist, began negotiations to play Randy, the actor.
+Cage left the project in the following month, and Mickey Rourke took over as the lead role.
+Aronofsky said that Cage pulled out of the film because Aronofsky wanted Rourke to appear; Aronofsky later said that Cage was "a complete gentleman," and he understood that my heart was with Mickey and he stepped aside.
+I have so much respect for Nic Cage as an actor and believe it might have been helpful to him, but you know, Nic was incredibly supportive of Mickey and that he is old friends with Mickey, and he really wanted to help with this challenge, so he dropped out of the competition."
+"I wasn't quote 'dropped' from the movie," Cage responded.
+I resigned from the film because I didn't think I had enough time to get the look of the wrestler on steroids, which I would never do."
+In January 2008, the nearly 40-day gunman began.

-The Wrestler premiered at the 65th Venice International Film Festival.
-Initially receiving little attention, the film wound up winning the Golden Lion, the highest award at the world's oldest film festival.
-The Wrestler received critical acclaim, and both Rourke and co-star Marisa Tomei received Academy Award, Golden Globe, SAG, and BAFTA nominations for their performances.
-Rourke won a Golden Globe, as did Bruce Springsteen for his original song written for the film.
-The Wrestler grossed $44,674,354 worldwide on a budget of $6,000,000 making it Aronofsky's highest-grossing film to that point.
+At the 65th Venice International Film Festival, the Wrestler premiered.
+The film began receiving little attention and ended up winning the Golden Lion, the highest award at the world's oldest film festival.
+Both Rourke and co-star Marisa Tomei received Academy Award, Golden Globe, SAG, and BAFTA nominations for their performances, earning critical acclaim.
+Rourke received a Golden Globe, as did Bruce Springsteen for his original song written for the film.
+The Wrestler earned $44,674,354 worldwide on a $6 million budget, making it Aronofsky's most profitable film to that date.

-Aronofsky was attached to The Wolverine, which was scheduled to begin production in March 2011, but he left the project due to scheduling issues.
-The film was set to be sixth entry of the X-Men film series, featuring a story revolving around Wolverine's adventures in Japan.
-In December 2011, Aronofsky directed the music video for Lou Reed and Metallica's "The View" from their album Lulu.
+Aronofsky was attached to The Wolverine, which had been planned to begin in March 2011, but had to cancel due to scheduling conflicts.
+The film was supposed to be the sixth entry in the X-Men film series, with a tale centered around Wolverine's adventures in Japan.
+Aronofsky produced Lou Reed and Metallica's "The View" from their album Lulu in December 2011.

-Aronofsky was set to direct an HBO series pilot called Hobgoblin.
-Announced on June 16, 2011, the series would have depicted a group of magicians and con artists who use their powers of deception to defeat Hitler during World War II.
-He was set to work on the project with Pulitzer Prize winning author Michael Chabon and his wife Ayelet Waldman.
-In June 2013, it was announced that HBO had dropped the show and Aronofsky had pulled out, as well.
+Hobgoblin, Aronofsky's first film script, was supposed to be directed by him.
+The series, which was announced on June 16, 2011, would have depicted a group of magicians and con artists who use their deception abilities to overthrowrown Hitler during World War II.
+Michael Chabon and his partner Ayelet Waldman were due to work on the Pulitzer Prize winning author Michael Chabon and his partner Ayelet Waldman.
+HBO had cancelled the show in June 2013, and Aronofsky had canceled as well.

-In 2011, Aronofsky tried to launch production on Noah, a retelling of the Bible story of Noah's Ark, projected for a $115 million budget.
-By the following year, the film had secured funding and distribution from New Regency and Paramount Pictures, with Russell Crowe hired for the title role.
-The film was adapted into a serialized graphic novel written by Aronofsky and Ari Handel, published in French in October 2011 by the Belgian publisher Le Lombard.
-By July 2012, Aronofsky's crews were building an ark set in Oyster Bay, Long Island, New York.
-Aronofsky announced the start of filming on Noah on Twitter in the same month, tweeting shots of the filming in Iceland.
-The film featured Emma Watson, Anthony Hopkins, Logan Lerman, and Jennifer Connelly, with the latter having also starred in Requiem for a Dream.
-During its opening weekend, Noah held the largest non-sequel opening within Russia and Brazil, and the fourth-largest opening of all time.
-Aronofsky did not use live animals for the film, saying in a PETA video that "There's really no reason to do it anymore because the technology has arrived".
-The HSUS gave him their inaugural Humane Filmmaker Award in honor of his use of computer-generated animals.
+Aronofsky's attempt to start production on Noah, a retelling of Noah's Ark's Bible story, was estimated at $115 million.
+Russell Crowe was hired for the title role by the following year, ensuring that the film had received funding and distribution from New Regency and Paramount Pictures by the following year.
+The film was turned into a serialized graphic novel written by Aronofsky and Ari Handel, which was released in French by Belgian publisher Le Lombard in October 2011.
+Aronofsky's crews were building an ark set in Oyster Bay, New York, by July 2012.
+On Twitter in the same month, Aronofsky announced the start of filming on Noah on Twitter in the same month, tweeting images of the shooting in Iceland.
+Emma Watson, Anthony Hopkins, Logan Lerman, and Jennifer Connelly appeared in Requiem for a Dream.
+Noah held the biggest non-sequel opening in Russia and Brazil, as well as the fourth-largest opening of all time during its opening weekend.
+In a PETA video, Aronofsky said that "There's really no reason to do it anymore because the technology has arrived."
+In recognition of his use of computer-generated animals, the HSUS awarded him the inaugural Human Filmmaker Award.

-Aronofsky's next film, mother!, was released by Paramount Pictures on September 15, 2017.
-It stars Jennifer Lawrence, Javier Bardem, Michelle Pfeiffer, Domhnall Gleeson, Ed Harris and Kristen Wiig.
-The film sparked controversy upon release for its depiction of violence, and, though it received generally positive reviews, it polarized audiences, becoming one of few films to receive a "F" CinemaScore grade.
-On review aggregator Rotten Tomatoes, the film has an approval rating of 69% based on 278 reviews, and an average rating of 6.8/10.
-The site's critical consensus reads, "There's no denying that mother! is the thought-provoking product of a singularly ambitious artistic vision, though it may be too unwieldy for mainstream tastes."
+Paramount Pictures announced Aronofsky's next film, mother!
+Jennifer Lawrence, Javier Bardem, Michelle Pfeiffer, Domhnall Gleeson, Ed Harris, and Kristen Wiig appear on the show.
+Upon its debut for its depiction of violence, the film sparked controversy, and although it received generally positive feedback, it polarized audiences, becoming one of few films to be given a "F" CinemaScore rating.
+Rotten Tomatoes is a review company that provides information about the film's approval rating, which is 69% based on 278 reviews, as well as an average rating of 6.8/10.
+"There's no denying that mother," the site's critical consensus states. is the thought-provoking product of a singularly optimistic artistic vision, but it can be too unwieldy for mainstream tastes."

-His next film would be "A courtroom drama of Artificial intelligence", in which he would cooperate again with Paramount Pictures, having doing so in mother!.
-In 2018, he was the co-executive producer of SPHERES, a virtual reality journey through the universe, that was acquired in a seven figure deal at the 2018 Sundance Film Festival.
-In January 2021, his next film was announced to be The Whale, a film adaptation of Samuel D. Hunter's play of the same name, starring Brendan Fraser.
+His next film, "A courtroom drama of Artificial intelligence," in which he will work again with Paramount Pictures after being involved in motherhood.
+In 2018, he co-executive producer of SPHERES, a virtual reality journey through the universe, which was acquired in a seven figure contract at the 2018 Sundance Film Festival.
+In January 2021, his next film was announced to be The Whale, a film adaptation of Samuel D. Hunter's play of the same name starring Brendan Fraser.

-In 2018, Aronofsky executive produced One Strange Rock for NatGeo.
-This 10-part cinematic event series explores the fragility and wonder of planet Earth—one of the most peculiar, unique places in the universe.
-Host Will Smith guides viewers on an unprecedented exploration, bolstered by an elite group of eight astronauts who provide unique perspectives and relate personal memoirs of the planet seen from a distance.
-Hourlong episodes delve into monumental events such as genesis, cosmic violence, human intelligence and alien life, oxygen, and survival vs. destruction.
+For NatGeo, Aronofsky produced One Strange Rock in 2018.
+This 10-part cinematic event series explores the fragility and mystery of planet Earth, one of the world's most unique, unique places.
+Will Smith leads viewers on an unprecedented journey that is bolstered by an elite group of eight astronauts who provide unique perspectives and relate personal accounts of the planet seen from afar.
+Hourslong episodes delves into monumental events such as genesis, cosmic violence, human intelligence, and alien life, including oxygen, and survival vs. destruction.
 The series is now available on Disney Plus.
-A second season, titled Welcome to Earth is currently in production and expected to premiere this year.
-Aronofsky is also producing Limitless for NatGeo.
-This upcoming series features Chris Hemsworth as it delves into the science of longevity and how to live better longer.
+Welcome to Earth, a second season of television, is currently in production and is expected to premiere this year.
+Aronofsky is now producing Limitless for NatGeo.
+As it delves into longevity research and how to live longer, Chris Hemsworth appears in this upcoming series.

-In 2020, Aronofsky produced director Lance Oppenheim's debut feature documentary, Some Kind of Heaven.
-Set in The Villages retirement community in Florida, the film follows four residents who struggle to fit into the community's prepackaged paradise.
+Some Kind of Heaven, Aronofsky's debut feature film, was released in 2020.
+The film, set in the village's retirement neighborhood in Florida, follows four people who are trying to integrate into the community's prepackaged paradise.
 The film premiered at the Sundance Film Festival before being released by Magnolia Pictures in 2021.
 It's now available on Hulu.

 Source